caoyuxin0406/conditionalInference/README.md

 # conditionalInference

 conditionalInference is an R package for inferring the treatment effect with instrument variables after testing for instrument strength in linear models.
 The package includes a method to generate the dataset  for testing instrument strength and inferring treatment effect.
 It can also take the user-specified dataset to perform these tasks.
 The package contains methods to construct and fit the model, provide summary statistics, and estimate variance-covariance matrix.
-The package contains methods for TSLS statistic and the AR test.
+The package contains methods for the TSLS statistic and the AR test.
 All methods in the software are outlined in Bi, Kang, and Taylor (2020).

 To install this package in R from GitHub, run the following commands: